metarank/metarank/doc/03_configuration.md

 ## Event schema definition

-In this section field types and names should be defined for metadata, impression and interaction events.
+In this section field types and names should be defined for metadata, ranking and interaction events.
 Metarank supports the following types of fields:
 1. string: a regular UTF-8 string
 2. number: a double-precision floating-point format